MakinaHQ/makina-core/PERMISSIONS.md

     - Can set address of OracleRegistry.
     - Can set address of MachineFactory.
     - Can set address of MachineBeacon.
-    - Can set address of MachineInboxBeacon.
     - Can set address of CaliberFactory.
     - Can set address of CaliberBeacon.
-    - Can set address of CaliberInboxBeacon.
+    - Can set address of HubDualMailboxBeacon.

 #### OracleRegistry
 - `ADMIN_ROLE` (roleId `0`)